wubis/TicTacToe/README.md

 # TicTacToe
-TicTacToe Reinforcement Learning Bot
+TicTacToe Reinforcement Learning Bot utilizing Q-Learning methods

-# How The Code Works
+# How It Works
 ### 1. Initialization
   - def init() initializes class TicTacToe and defines rewards for winning, losing, and drawing
     - Randomly initialized Q-values for each state action pair on the 3x3 board from 0 to 1 (3x3 board, 9 possible actions)